Master this 5-Step Negotiation Process

 Win-win negotiations are when both parties come to the negotiation table and leave feeling like they have won.
 They focus on integrative or value-creative bargaining processes and techniques.

 Rather than the traditional haggling or distributive bargaining process that most people are used to.
-By utilizing an integrative or value-creative bargaining process, each party learns what the other party wants.
-Thereby making it easier to work within those confines or restrictions to ensure both parties walk away satisfied and happy.
+Each party learns what the other party wants by utilizing an integrative or value-creative bargaining process.
+This makes working within those confines or restrictions easier and ensures both parties walk away satisfied and happy.

-When customers feel like they got what they wanted in the negotiation process, they’re likely to do future business with you.
+When customers feel like they got what they wanted in the negotiation process, they will likely do future business with you.
 This can increase your repeat or returning business.
 In fact, studies have shown it is cheaper to obtain repeat business than it is to gain a new client.

 2. Hard Bargaining (Distributive Negotiation)

-Distributive negotiation is when one or both parties take an extreme position, which often creates a win-lose solution.
-One party wins and gets what they were looking for, while one loses or feels like they did not get what they are looking for.
+Distributive negotiation occurs when one or both parties take an extreme position, which often creates a win-lose solution.
+One party wins and gets what they were looking for, while the other loses or feels like they did not get what they were looking for.

-A win-lose scenario may seem beneficial if the deals skew in your favour, but others will not want to do business with your company if the deals feel one-sided.
-That’s why if you use this approach, you might win one negotiation but lose in the long run.
+A win-lose scenario may seem beneficial if the deals skew in your favor, but others will not want to do business with your company if the deals feel one-sided.
+That’s why using this approach might win one negotiation but lose in the long run.

 The 5 Stages of the Negotiation Process